fauna/fauna-shell/README.md

 The **fauna-shell** allows you to do things like _creating_, _deleting_ and _listings_ databases.

-First lets configure our connection to the FaunaDB cloud.
-(If you don't have an account, you can create a free account [here](https://fauna.com/sign-up)).
+First lets configure our connection to a Fauna account.
+(If you don't have an account, you can create a free one [here](https://dashboard.fauna.com)).

 Let's run the following command: